rbind/yutani/content/post/2019-02-03-enhancing-gather-and-spread-by-using-bundled-data-frames.md

 ## Considerations

 As I described above, multi-`gather()` doesn't need the column name for `value`.
-On the other hand, usual `gather()` need a new colname.
-An atomic column doesn't have inner names, yet it needs a name to become a column.
+On the other hand, usual `gather()` needs a new colname.
+Because, while it needs a name to become a column, an atomic column doesn't have inner names.

 Similarly, usual `spread()` can be considered as a special version of multi-`spread()`.
 Consider the case when we multi-`spread()`ing one column: